AI-Assisted Development

 - Static YAML download: openapi.yaml

-Drop the URL into Postman, Insomnia, or any OpenAPI-aware editor for a typed client and a request explorer.
-Use openapi-generator if you need an SDK in a language we don't ship one for.
+Drop the URL into Postman, Insomnia, or any OpenAPI-aware editor for schema-aware request building and a request explorer.

 Endpoint catalog